szabgab/code-maven.com/README.md

 ```

 Everything is within the `<transcription></transcription>` tags.
-At the beginnig we declare the participants:
+At the beginning we declare the participants:

-  `<szabgab host1 Gabor Szabo>`  declares 'szabgab' nickname is used for the host whose real name is
+  `<szabgab host1 Gabor Szabo>` declares that the nickname 'szabgab' is used for the host whose real name is
-   'Gabor Szabo'
+   'Gabor Szabo.'
-  `<foobar guest1 Foo Bar>` declares 'foobar' nickanme is used for the guest, whose real name is 'Foo Bar'
+  `<foobar guest1 Foo Bar>` declares that the nickname 'foobar' is used for the guest, whose real name is 'Foo Bar.'

 Then every time the speaker switches we have an `<entry></entry>` and within that entry
 we have the text the person said.
 When another person starts to speak we create a new